Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Hilton brand hotels include more than 5,200 locations all over the world, ranging from affordable family destinations to 5-star luxury resorts.
 Hilton’s reward program, Hilton Honors, is a valuable way to earn free nights regardless of where your travels take you.

-The no annual fee Hilton Honors American Express Card currently comes with 75,000 Hilton points after meeting minimum spending requirements.
+The no annual fee Hilton Honors American Express Card (See Rates & Fees) currently comes with 75,000 Hilton points after meeting minimum spending requirements.
 I’ll show you how you can redeem that bonus for a weekend on the strip in Las Vegas, or multiple nights at a budget-friendly Hampton inn!

 You can apply for the AMEX Hilton Card here.